ryanorsinger/ten-functions/README.md

 ➢ Ten Functions
 =================

-"Ten Functions" is a perepared environment for practicing introductory function writing with automated tests for feedback.
+"Ten Functions" is a prepared environment for practicing introductory function writing with automated tests for feedback.

 ## Getting Started